Looking Down on London

 The walkways of TOWER BRIDGE give views up and down stream and are included in admission.
 Open daily.
 Tel 0845 166 4377. [website]

-WELLINGTON ARCH, in the care of English Heritage, is open to the public Wednesday - Sunday and has a 82' high viewing platform.
+WELLINGTON ARCH, in the care of English Heritage (check opening times) has a 82' high viewing platform.
+Admission charge for non-members.
 Tel 020 7930 2726. [website]

 Travel on the upper deck of a bus or ride the Docklands Light Railway to look down on the streets/docklands.
 Check out the Transport for London website for details.